dpachec/deep-rl-continous_control/Report.md

 The algorithm goes like this:
 - Input the current state into the actor and get the action to take in that state.
 Observe next state and reward, to get an experience tuple s a r s'
-- Then, using the TD estimate, which is the reward R plus the critic's estimate for s', so r+yV(s';Thetav), the critic network is trained.
+- Then, using the TD estimate, which is the reward R plus the critic's estimate for s', the critic network is trained.
 - Next, to calculate the advantage r+yV(s') - V(s), we also use the critic network.
 - Finally, the actor is trained using the calculated advantage as a baseline.